Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Completeness

 \section{Completeness}

-It is not possible for the graphs to be eventually forever complete.
-This is because when a new vertex is added the graph is necessarily not complete and new vertices are added infinitely often, assuming $\mu$ has unbounded support.
-The closest one could hope to get to eventual forever completeness is captured in Definition \ref{essentially complete defn}.
+If the set of vertices with positive marginal intensity is infinite it is not possible for the graphs to be eventually forever complete.
+This is because when a new vertex is added the graph is necessarily not complete and new vertices are added infinitely often.
+When the support of $\mu$ is infinite the closest one could hope to get to eventual forever completeness is captured in Definition \ref{essentially complete definition}.

-\begin{defn} We say that a graph $G=(V,E)$ is \textbf{essentially complete} iff it is connected and there is an $n \in \mathbb{N}$ such that $V=\{1,\ldots,n,n+1\}$ and the induced subgraph obtained by taking the vertex subset $\{1,\ldots,n\}$ is the complete graph on $\{1,\ldots,n\}$. \end{defn} We illustrate this definition by giving some examples and non-examples in Figure \ref{fig:essential completesness}.
+\begin{definition} We say that a graph $G=(V,E)$ is \textbf{essentially complete} if it is connected and there is an $n \in \mathbb{N}$ such that $V=\{1,\ldots,n+1\}$ and the induced subgraph obtained by taking the vertex subset $\{1,\ldots,n\}$ is the complete graph on $\{1,\ldots,n\}$. \end{definition} We illustrate this definition by giving some examples and non-examples in Figure \ref{fig:essential completesness}.

-\begin{rmk} Clearly eventual forever essential completeness is a much stronger notion than eventual forever connectedness. \end{rmk} In our terminology, Janson \cite{janson_2017_on} showed the following. \begin{prop}(\cite{janson_2017_on}, Example 8.1) If for all $k \geq 2$, then $G_t$ is eventually forever essentially complete.
-Moreover, $\mu_{ij} \propto (\max(i,j)!)^{-4}$ and $\mu_{ij} \propto e^{-3^i}e^{-3^j}$ satisfy this assumption. \end{prop}
+\begin{remark} Clearly eventual forever essential completeness is a (much) stronger notion than eventual forever connectedness. \end{remark} In our terminology, with loops allowed, Janson \cite{janson_2017_on} showed the following. \begin{proposition}(\cite{janson_2017_on}, Example 8.1) If for all $k \geq 2$, then $G_t$ is eventually forever essentially complete.
+Moreover, $\mu_{ij} \propto (\max(i,j)!)^{-4}$ and $\mu_{ij} \propto e^{-3^i}e^{-3^j}$ satisfy this assumption. \end{proposition} We build up to giving a characterization of eventual forever essential completeness. \begin{definition} Let $\mathcal{F} =\{\tau_i\}_{i \in \mathcal{I}}$ be a family of random variables.
+Let $\mathcal{C} =\{C_n\}_{n \in \mathbb{N}}$ be an ordered partition of $\mathcal{I}$ with each $C_n$ nonempty.
+We define to be the event that $\mathcal{F}$ \textbf{respects} $\mathcal{C}$. \end{definition}

-Janson \cite{janson_2017_on} left it as an open problem to find a necessary and sufficient condition for eventual forever essential completeness.
-We solve this problem.